 Bring your voice and guitar or keyboard and sing it live, or bring your CD or mp3 track, with some lyric sheets copies.
 Songwriters benefit from workshops, which provide an excellent forum within which they can air musical ideas.

 Here is a brief run-down on a typical workshop.

-Given that there may be upwards of 15 songs to be critiqued on any workshop night, Rita will keep tabs on the time taken discussing each, so as to allow for a fair amount of time to be spent on each song, and that the night doesnt run too late.
+Given that there may be upwards of 15 songs to be critiqued on any workshop night, our workshop director will keep tabs on the time taken discussing each, so as to allow for a fair amount of time to be spent on each song, and that the night doesnt run too late.

-- Members are asked to provide copies of the lyrics to songs submitted to be critiqued.
+Attendees are asked to provide copies of the lyrics to songs submitted to be critiqued.

-- Guest Speakers / Presenters
+Guest Speakers / Presenters